Title: J. Donald Monan S.J. University Professor

 Daniel Robert Coquillette, J. Donald Monan S.J.
 University Professor at Boston College Law School, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in legal education.

-Married to Judith Courtney Rogers since 1969, Mr. Coquillette has three children and 12 grandchildren.
+Married to Judith Courtney Rogers since 1969, Professor Coquillette has three children and 12 grandchildren.
 In his spare time, he enjoys collecting antique law books and hiking.
 He was highlighted in Who’s Who in Finance and Business, Who’s Who in Finance and Industry, Who’s Who in America, Who’s Who in American Education, Who’s Who in American Law, Who’s Who in the East and Who’s Who in the World.

 For more information, please visit: